AbyelT/DD2482-devops-tasks/test2/step5.md

 Switch to the code editor on the next tab and change the image tag by adding your Docker Hub username like this: ```image: <Username>/hello:latest```

 Before pushing any images to the registry, you have to authenticate yourself through the Docker CLI.
-This is done through the following: `Docker login`{{executable}}.
+T his is done through the following: `Docker login`{{executable}}.
 Enter your Docker username and password.
 You also have to authenticate yourself in the openfaas CLI before deploying your functions: `faas-cli login --password $PASSWORD`{{executable}}

 Now, you can use the three functions (build, push and deploy) to get your functions up to OpenFaas.
 There is a shorter command which combines all those commands: `faas-cli up -f hello.yml`{{executable}}